CCCL: Node-Spanning GPU Collectives with CXL Memory Pooling: Design of

 For the type (2) ($N$ to $N$), since all ranks write and read the data.
 The above method could incur concurrent read and write to the same devices.
 Hence, we propose another interleaving method that assigns different devices to different ranks.
 The following formulas decide how we get the CXL memory location for a specific data.

 In Equation~\ref{eqdevice_id}, we introduce a variable: $device\_per\_rank$, calculated by $ND/TOTAL\_RANK$.
 To calculate $device\_block\_id$ and $device\_location$, we use the same computation logic as in Equations~\ref{eq:device_block_id} and \ref{eq:device_loc}.
-The only difference is that for each rank, the assignment is limited to a mutual exclusive range of devices instead of all the devices.
+The only difference is that for each rank, the assignment is limited to a mutually exclusive range of devices instead of all the devices.

-\textbf{Read data from the memory pool.} At this step, each rank computes the memory-pool address of the required data chunk using Equations~\ref{eq:device_index}, ~\ref{eq:device_block_id} and ~\ref{eq:device_loc}.
+\textbf{Read data from the memory pool.} At this step, each rank computes the memory-pool address of the required data block using Equations~\ref{eq:device_index}, ~\ref{eq:device_block_id} and ~\ref{eq:device_loc}.
 Each rank then performs the reduction operation if the corresponding collective communication includes a reduction.
 At this step, different ranks still read data from different devices.

 \textbf{Example.} Figure~\ref{fig:data_layout} shows an example using \texttt{reduceScatter}.
 All ranks write their data according to the formulas described above.
+Each rank (GPU) will be assigned with two CXL devices.
 During the data publishing step, each rank writes exclusively to its own designated devices, thereby eliminating concurrent writes to the same device.
-For each rank, we establish a deterministic ordering of the data blocks to be transmitted. \name always transfers data based on the rule $(rank\_id + 1)\%TOTAL\_RANKS$.
-During the read step, for instance, rank~0 reads \texttt{data-30} from \texttt{device-6}, while rank~3 simultaneously writes \texttt{data-31} to \texttt{device-7}.
+For each rank, we establish a deterministic ordering of the data blocks to be published. \name always publishes the data block starting from the $(rank\_id + 1)\%TOTAL\_RANKS$ and then goes to the next one.
+For instance, in Figure~\ref{fig:data_layout}, rank~0 first publishes \texttt{data-01} to \texttt{device-0}, followed by publishing \texttt{data-02} to \texttt{device-1}.
+All ranks start publishing their data simultaneously.
+When rank~0 reads \texttt{data-30} (waiting until the data becomes available) from \texttt{device-6}, rank~3 is simultaneously writing \texttt{data-31} to \texttt{device-7}.
 In this manner, we avoid concurrent reads and writes targeting the same CXL device.